hobitans/TGHyper/README.md

 # TGHyper
-### Tree Generator for checking satisfiability of HyperCTL* formula in ENF.
+### Tree Generator for Deciding HyperCTL* Formulas in ENF
 ****

 *Branching-time and hyperproperties* can express different specifications for verifying the correctness of systems.
 *Branching-time properties* consider the branching structure of execution trees and can refer to the exact points of non-deterministic decisions in a system.
-*Hyperpoperties* compare multiple execution traces of a system and are able to express the information flow properties.
+*Hyperpoperties* compare multiple execution traces of a system and are able to express information flow properties.

-The hyperlogic *HyperCTL\** an extension of LTL with quantification over path variables at arbitrary positions is able to express the combination of *branching-time and hyperpropeties*.
+The hyperlogic *HyperCTL\**, an extension of LTL with quantification over path variables at arbitrary positions, can express the combination of *branching-time and hyperproperties*.
 HyperCTL enables us to express security policies that follow precisely the flow of information in non-deterministic systems.

-TGHyper is the first decision procedure for HyperCTL* formulas in exists-forall normal form(ENF-HyperCTL*).
+TGHyper is the first tool for deciding for HyperCTL* formulas in exists-forall normal form(ENF-HyperCTL*).
 For satisfiable formulas, TGHyper can return satisfying trees.

 ## Applications
 TGHyper can detect if an ENF-HyperCTL* formula is a tautology or unsatisfiable.
-This is useful in a preprocessing step of model checking ([MCHyper](https://www.react.uni-saarland.de/tools/mchyper/)) and synthesis procedures.
+This is useful in a preprocessing step of model checking ([MCHyper](https://www.react.uni-saarland.de/tools/mchyper/)), synthesis, or monitoring procedures.
 Furthermore, TGHyper can prove or disprove certain implications between different combinations of hyper- and branching-time properties formalized in ENF-HyperCTL*.
 By returning trees that disprove implications, it supports the understanding of the relationship between different specifications even more.
 ***
-TGHyper is part of the Master Thesis ''Algorithms for Deciding HyperCTL*'' submitted by Tobias Hans 2021.
+TGHyper is part of the Master Thesis ''Algorithms for Deciding HyperCTL*'' submitted by Tobias Horst Hans 2021.
 Reactive System Group - Faculty of Mathematics and Computer Science -  Department of Computer Science -  Saarland University

-*TGHyper* is based on [MGHyper](https://www.react.uni-saarland.de/publications/mghyper.pdf) a semi-decision procedure for arbitrary HyperLTL formulas.
+*TGHyper* is based on [MGHyper](https://www.react.uni-saarland.de/publications/mghyper.pdf), a semi-decision procedure for arbitrary HyperLTL formulas.
-*MGHyper* is an extension of [EAHyper](https://www.react.uni-saarland.de/tools/eahyper/) a satisfiability solver for formulas in the decidable fragments of HyperLTL.
+*MGHyper* is an extension of [EAHyper](https://www.react.uni-saarland.de/tools/eahyper/), a satisfiability solver for formulas in the decidable fragments of HyperLTL.
 TGHyper adapts the input format, mode handling functionality and reuses most flags of *MGHyper/EAHyper*.
-This enables users and scripts, already familiar with those tools, easily to adapt to TGHyper.
+This enables users, already familiar with those tools, easily to adapt their scripts to TGHyper.
-TGHyper adapted/reuse formula types, parser, and lexer of *MGHyper/EAHyper* for handling quantified path variables at arbitrary positions.
+TGHyper adapts/reuses formula types, parser, and lexer of *MGHyper/EAHyper* for handling quantified path variables at arbitrary positions.
-Also, functionality for handling quantified boolean formulas and invoking the respective QBFSAT Solver is adapted to handling boolean formulas and invoking [limboole](http://fmv.jku.at/limboole/). limboole uses [Lingeling](http://fmv.jku.at/lingeling/) as an underlying Sat-Solver.
+Also, functionality for handling quantified boolean formulas and invoking the respective QBFSAT-Solver were adapted to handling boolean formulas and invoking [limboole](http://fmv.jku.at/limboole/).
+Limboole uses [Lingeling](https://github.com/arminbiere/lingeling) as an underlying Sat-Solver.
 The list of adapted files is displayed below.